i3omar/LLM-Integration-Data/Prompt_Test/README.md

 # Prompt_Test

-This folder contains the results and associated data for our prompt testing experiments.
-The contents include Excel files with detailed responses from the tests and a text file listing the queries used.
+The `Prompt_Test` folder contains query list and test results that involve the two different prompts used in our study (In section 4.3 Prompts templates).

 Below is a detailed description of the contents of this folder:

 ## Contents